tsatria03/CookyCraze/docks/readme.txt

 Lines starting with a semicolon, hash, or double slash are treated as comments, and ignored by the parser.

 Four of the files, ranks.table, slots.table, prestige.table, and quests.table, use section headers in square brackets such as [sounds], [default], [rewards], [settings], and [quests].
 These are not cosmetic.
-The parser uses them to know which format to expect, since each section in those files uses a completely different line structure.
+The parser uses them to know which format to expect.
 Do not remove or rename these headers, or the parser will not be able to read the file correctly.

 Five of the remaining files, baker.event, flipper.event, jacks.table, baker.store, and achievements.table, do not use functional section headers.
 Every line in those files follows the same format throughout.
-They do have commented section headers starting with a semicolon for readability, but those are purely cosmetic and can be removed or changed freely without affecting how the game reads the file.
+They do have commented section headers starting with a semicolon for readability, but those are purely cosmetic and can be removed or changed freely.

 The sixth file, bundle.store, uses one functional section header, [bundles], which marks where the bundle definitions begin.
 Aliases defined above it are always read regardless of position, but bundle lines are only read after the header appears.

 baker.event